VanoAkofashvili/collision/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app fsadfor production to the `build` folder.\
 It correctly bundles Re
 act in production mode and optimizes the build for the best performance.